-Build you custom checkout using MONEI UI components to securely collect payments using different payment methods.
+Build your custom checkout using MONEI UI Components to securely collect payments using different payment methods.

 paymentTokenthat can be used to securely process a payment.

 Check the detailed guides for each payment method in our Payment Methods section.

 This page explains how to add different payment methods to your custom payment page.
 If you don't need a custom checkout experience we recommend using our prebuilt payment page.
 It already supports all available payment methods and does not require coding.

 - Use your test mode Account ID and API Key.

 - Make sure you have all payment methods configured.
 Check the Payment Methods section for more details about each payment method.

 - You can check the status of a test payment in your MONEI Dashboard → Payments (in test mode).